ISBB-anaerobic/Anaerobic_CUE/03_Filter_taxa.md

 # table(tax_table(Ps_obj)[, "Family"], exclude = NULL)
 ```

-Now let’s remove some taxa which are obvious artefacts or those which
+Accordingly, we will remove some taxa which are obvious artefacts or
-aren’t bacteria or archaea
+those which aren’t bacteria or archaea

 ``` r
 kingdoms2remove <- c("", "Eukaryota", "Unclassified")